Setting Up A One Step Unit Conversion Aleks Answers

 A conversion factor is a ratio that expresses the relationship between two units.
 It's always equal to 1 because the numerator and denominator represent the same quantity, just in different units.
 For example:

-The key to choosing the correct conversion factor is to ensure that the units you want to cancel out are diagonally opposite each other.
+The key to choosing the correct conversion factor is to make sure the units you want to cancel out are diagonally opposite each other.

 Step-by-Step Guide to Solving One-Step Unit Conversions